bosun-monitor/bosun/docs/expressions.md

 Prometheus query functions query Prometheus TSDB(s) using the using the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/).

-There are currently two types of functions: functions that return time series sets (seriesSet) and information functions that are meant to be used interactively in the expression editor for information about metrics tags.
+There are currently two types of functions: functions that return time series sets (seriesSet) and information functions that are meant to be used interactively in the expression editor for information about metrics and tags.

 ### PrefixKey
 The PrefixKey is a quoted string used to query different promthesus backends as defined in the system conf (TODO: Document and link).
 If the PrefixKey is missing (there are no brackets before the function), then "default" is used.
 For example the prefix in the following is `["it"]`: